aeslaughter/moose/docs/content/utilities/moosedown/core.md

 syntax.
 MooseDown is far more strict than traditional [markdown] implementations.
 Therefore, the following sections should be read in detail to understand the supported syntax, especially if you are familiar with more general markdown formats.

+!alert! note title=MooseDown is a restricted version of [markdown].
+To unify the markdown content and to create a fast parser a limited set of markdown is being used to define the MooseDocs language.
+The following sections detail the syntax that comprise the syntax.
+!alert-end!

 ## Block Content